Link Search Menu Expand Document

 2. ORB (we will use it for SLAM later!)

-• Hint: The SURF functions can be implemented exactly the same as SIFT, while ORB and FAST can also be implemented exactly the same way except that the FLANN matcher must be initialized with a new parameter like this: FlannBasedMatcher matcher(new flann::LshIndexParams(20, 10, 2));.
-This is not necessarily the best solution for ORB and FAST however, so we encourage you to look into other methods (e.g. the Brute-Force matcher instead of the FLANN matcher) if you have time.
-Note for BRIEF, you will need to create a BriefDescriptorExtractor to create keypoint descriptors when implementing FAST+BRIEF.
+• Hint: The AKAZE and ORB functions can be implemented similarly to SIFT, except that the FLANN matcher must be initialized with a new parameter like this: FlannBasedMatcher matcher(new flann::LshIndexParams(20, 10, 2));.
+This is not necessarily the best solution for ORB and AKAZE however, so we encourage you to look into other methods (e.g. the Brute-Force matcher instead of the FLANN matcher) if you have time.

 We have provided method stubs in the corresponding header files for you to implement in the CPP files.
 Please refer to the OpenCV documentation, tutorials, and C++ API when filling them in.
 You are encouraged to modify the default parameters used by the features extractors and matchers.
 A complete answer to this deliverable should include a brief discussion of what you tried and what worked the best.